The Leven Lever

-The Leven Lever was a newspaper published in Ulverstone, Tasmania, from 1919-1920.
+The Leven Lever was a newspaper published in Ulverstone, Tasmania, from 1919 to 1920.

 History

 The Leven Lever was published weekly.
 The first edition was published on 14 June 1919 and the newspaper ran until its last edition on 11 December 1920.
 It was a free community newspaper distributed in the Ulverstone, formerly Leven, Tasmania, municipality on the north west coast of Tasmania.

 Digitisation

 This paper has been digitised as part of the Australian Newspapers Digitisation Program of the National Library of Australia.